Kathleen Elsey

 November 2012

-“Bravo California“ Interviews Kathleen Elsey
+“Bravo California” interviews fine artist and painter, Kathleen Elsey

-November 2 - December 31, 2012
+November 2 - December 31, 2012Kathleen Elsey Paintings San Francisco California

-Over thirty paintings are featured in this one-woman exhibition at Thos.
+Over thirty Kathleen Elsey paintings are featured in this one-woman exhibition at Thos.
 Moser on Sacramento Street in San Francisco.
-Kathleen Elsey from Santa Barbara, California is well-known for her Fauvist/Expressionist paintings.
+She is known to us as in San Francisco as the”Brush with Life”.

 January 14, 2012

 Emily: “Kathleen, you have an extensive background in graphic design and marketing on the West Coast.
-What is it that led you away from that career to become a successful fine artist and what was the transition like?”
+What is it that led you away from that career to become a successful fine artist and painter and what was the transition like?”

-Kathleen: ”I worked for Hewlett-Packard (then known as Kathy Gard) for about ten years, and after a two-year sabbatical in Portugal, I returned to San Francisco in 1985 and started Kathleen Elsey Design, Inc. It was a lot of fun being a successful small business owner and creative director in such a fabulous European-like town as San Francisco.
+Kathleen Elsey: ”I worked for Hewlett-Packard (my name was Kathy Gard) for about ten years, and after a two-year sabbatical in Portugal, I returned to San Francisco in 1985 and started Kathleen Elsey Design, Inc. It was a lot of fun being a successful small business owner and creative director in such a fabulous European-like town as San Francisco.
 I had a lot of technology clients, friends of mine from my Hewlett Packard days, who had also left HP and started up companies like Silicon Graphics and Tivo.
 Over the ten years of operating this design & marketing boutique, the deadlines became more critical and the creativity was becoming less important.
-Computers were taking over the design process.”Valdez in the Hondo Valley
+Computers were taking over the design process.”Kathleen Elsey Painting Workshop Elsey Workshop Southwest New Mexico Paintings Valdez in the Hondo Valley

 “At Kathleen Elsey Design we were creating websites, logos and branding fortune 500 companies.
 It was a successful and rewarding venture, but the stress level was off the charts.
 I found the work no longer creative so I immersed myself into the fine arts.
 I spent weekends, evenings– every spare minute painting.”

 I used each little success to build on the next success.
-I had two jobs, one of marketing myself, the other being a painter.
+I had two jobs, one of marketing myself, the other being a fine artist/painter.
 Two years after leaving the design and marketing industry, I was in two galleries and had been juried into several festivals and exhibitions.
 Art appreciators that came to my exhibitions asked me if I would teach them to paint.
-So I began collecting names of students who were interested in learning from me and when I had eight names I sponsored my first "Brush with Life" painting workshop in my barn in Sonoma.
-It was great fun and that first workshop led to several workshops every year in Sonoma.
-After that, I continued to paint and find new galleries and other venues to teach, show and sell my work.
+So I began collecting names of students who Kathleen Elsey Painting workshop Sonoma painting workshop Sonoma Californiawere interested in painting workshops for small groups and when I had eight names I sponsored my first "Kathleen Elsey Brush with Life" painting workshop in my barn in Sonoma.
+It was great fun and that first painting workshop led to several workshops every year in Sonoma.
+After that, I continued to paint and find new galleries and other venues to have painting workshops, exhibit my paintings and sell my work.
 So my transition was a process of using each success, no matter how trivial, to build onto the next success.
 Cross marketing helped also.
-At every event I had, I used that event to gather momentum for the next event.
-Fourteen years later, and I am still loving painting, learning new things every day, showing in galleries across the country and teaching painting workshops from California to New York.”Painting workshop in my barn
+I used each event to gather momentum for the next event.
+Fourteen years later, and I am still loving painting, learning new things every day, exhibiting in galleries across the country and teaching Kathleen Elsey painting workshops for groups from California to New York.”

 Emily: “Tell us about your painting process.”

-Kathleen: “I try to NOT have a process.
+Kathleen Elsey “I try to NOT have a process.
 I try to NOT think too much when I paint.
 I try to NOT have rules when I paint.
 But I know I do think and have rules when I paint.
 I look back to fourteen years ago and wish I could paint with such abandon now.”

-“My ”non-process” you could call it, is have an idea, usually something I see, sketch it quickly and define why I want to paint it.
+“My ‘non-process’ you could call it, is have an idea, usually something I see, sketch it quickly and define why I want to paint it.
 What is the one thing I want to depict in this painting?
 That is my purpose or passion.
 Then I work fast.
 Cover the canvas with paint in the first half hour or hour.
 Stand back and check the composition, colors, value, shapes.
 It is easy to change it at this point if there is something that doesn’t work for me.
 Then jump right back into it and keep the spontaneity going.
 Go with my intuition and paint without disturbances for a couple more hours.
 Paint with power, passion and economy.”

 Emily: “How would you describe your work today and how did you get to this point?”

-“HOW DO YOU GET UNSTUCK?”
+“Kathleen, HOW DO YOU GET UNSTUCK?”

 “I have an old carved wooden box that my grandmother gave me when I was six years old.
 Whenever I have an idea, I write it on a scrap of paper and put it in the box.
 I also have cut outs from quotations, poems, magazines and newspapers which are beginnings of ideas that I don’t know how to develop.
 I have an old spool of thread in there, a piece of ribbon, a photograph of a picnic...all things that I think are a germ of an idea for a painting.
 I like to get all of them out, touch them, sort them, spread them over the table, mix them up, pull the best four out and think more.
 It becomes a physical process of sorting through my thoughts which doesn’t seem as confusing as just thinking or making a list.